mdyzma/blog-src-files/2017-05-20-flask-and-travis-ci/README.md

-# travis python ci
+# Flask and TravisCI
-Test repository for Travis CI/CD
+Test repository for Travis CI/CD example for Flask application.
+Includes: